 The Philippines is in need of firefighters to keep up with the growing population.
-According to the Presidential Decree No. 1184, the minimum fireman-to-population ratio shall be one fireman for every two thousand inhabitants, but sadly, these numbers are far from reality.
+According to Presidential Decree No. 1184, the minimum fireman-to-population ratio shall be one fireman for every two thousand inhabitants, but sadly, these numbers are far from reality.
 In Quezon City alone, with its 3.08 million inhabitants, has only 406 firefighters.
-This translates to 1:7,386 firefighter to population ratio.
+This translates to a 1:7,386 firefighter to population ratio.
 To address this shortfall, the Bureau of Fire Protection regularly conducts recruitment for qualified applicants.
 Here are the qualifications and requirements if you are interested to apply:

 Minimum Qualifications for FO1

 - To be able to qualify for a position in the BFP as a Fire Officer 1 (FO1), an applicant must be a Filipino citizen.

 - Height matters in the BFP.
 One must be at least 1.62 meters or 5’4″ in height for male and 1.57 meters or 5’2″ for the female in order to qualify.
 For applicants who do not meet the height requirement but are members of the Indigenous Peoples or Muslim Filipinos, they can avail of the height waiver issued by the Fire Chief.